You must have designer rights to use this tool.

 •Convert To UNIX time: Convert the date entered to its UNIX time representation.
 For example, the 1st Jan 2016 00:00:00 would be expressed as 1451606400, which is the number of seconds since the start of 1970.

 •Add dynamic date parameter: Creates a dynamic date parameter that prompts you to select from a list.
 For example, the list could include Today, Yesterday, Last Week, Last Month, and so on.
 Two date conversion options are available:

 •Convert To UTC/GMT: Convert the date to UTC/GMT, which is based on your time zone.

 •Convert To UNIX time: Convert the date to its UNIX time representation.
 For example, the 1st Jan 2016 00:00:00 would be expressed as 1451606400, which is the number of seconds since the start of 1970.

 8.To save your results, click File > Save.

-You can export reports to several different formats: PDF, HTML, Word, or Excel.
+You can export reports to several different file formats.
 The exported version will show the grid of resulting records from the report query.

 1.At the top of the details pane, click the icon to export the onscreen content.